Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Doctor
 ttt_doctor_mode                             0       // What tool the doctor starts with (0=Health Station, 1=Defib then Health Station)
-ttt_doc_credits_starting                    0       // How many credits the doctor starts with
+ttt_doctor_credits_starting                 0       // How many credits the doctor starts with

 // ----------------------------------------